SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Complexity Metrics](./ComplexityMetrics.png)

-In addition to flops and parameters, author analyze network activation which is defined as the size of ouput tensors of all convoluiton layers.
+In addition to flops and parameters, author analyze network activation which is defined as the size of output tensors of all convolution layers.
 Complexity measures of common convolution operators are described in the above table.
 Activations is not a common measure of network complexity but heavily affect runtime on memory-bound hardware accelerators, shown in the top-right image.

 For the best models in the population, activations increase with the square-root of flops, parameters increase linearly, and runtime is best modeled using both linear and a square-root term due to its dependence on both flops and activations.

 ### RegNetX constrained

-Using above findinds, author refine the RegNetX design space.
+Using above findings, author refine the RegNetX design space.

 1. Based on RegNet trend, RegNetX is set to have ![](https://latex.codecogs.com/svg.image?b=1), ![](https://latex.codecogs.com/svg.image?d\leq40), and ![](https://latex.codecogs.com/svg.image?w_m\geq2).
 2. Based on Complexity analysis, limit parameter and activations
-	* This yields fast, low-paramter, low-memory models without affecting accuarcy.
+	* This yields fast, low-parameter, low-memory models without affecting accuracy.

 ![](./RegNetXRefined.png)